We may all strive to be homeowners but when we are just starting out in life, most of us are often renting.

 Renters insurance is similar to homeowners insurance, but it covers the loss or damage to the renter’s personal property such as clothes, jewelry, electronics, and furniture.
 Some renters insurance policies also cover liability due to an injury on the rental premises.

 As a tenant, it’s always worth it to call a few different insurance companies and shop around for a good renters insurance rate.
 If anything were to happen during your tenancy, you’d be glad you chose to have that extra protection for your personal items.
-We’ve partnered with Policygenius, a website that scours the online marketplace for the best insurance rates available – give them a try to see if you can find yourself the perfect policy.
+One great place to start is as Policygenius, a website that scours the online marketplace for the best insurance rates available – give them a try to see if you can find yourself the perfect policy.

 Note: Even if your roommate has rental insurance, it’s still a good idea to get your own policy.
 Attorney Aaron Larson writes on the legal website ExpertLaw, “Typically, even where people live as roommates, a renters policy held by one roommate will not cover the property of the other.”